ECE 329 - Fields and Waves I

 Discussion Forum

-• All homework- and lecture-related questions should be posted in Canvas Discussion page.
+• All homework- and lecture-related questions should be posted in Piazza Discussion page.
 A TA or Instructor will answer within 24 hours.

 • You are not allowed to post any homework solutions (right or wrong) on the forum.